Overview

 Schwab, the management fees are collected on a quarterly basis and the fees are paid in advance.
 For

-accounts held with Fidelity Institutional, the fees are billed monthly in arrears.
+accounts held with Fidelity Institutional, the management fees are billed monthly in arrears.

 Initial account fees for the first billing period may be prorated based on the number of days under